HeapsOfParmesan/cryptochatbot/README.md

 ---
 ### TO DO

-1. Add selling currency functionality
+1. Add compare to other people in channel
-2. Add compare to other people in channel
+2. Add stocks
-3. Add stocks
+3. Add error handling to pretty much everything
-4. Add error handling to pretty much everything
+4. Add direct messaging reply functionality
-5. Add direct messaging reply functionality
+5. Add more info replies about market cap and other historical performance
-6. Add more info replies about market cap and other historical performance
+6. Calculate total value of portfolio and return that on balance check

 ---